-*Please remember i am not an expert on these subject and consult someone who is- before doing anything rash. this is my disclaimer.
+*Please remember I am not an expert on these subjects and consult someone who is- before doing anything rash. this is my disclaimer.

 I believe anyone-man or woman – should have the option to decide whether his or her life is good for them and changing that requires money.

 Not a lot of money, but access to money nonetheless.

 This is only possible if you have separate accounts -no hard feelings dear spouse of every one of you- even once married or living with a partner.

 now this is how we do it in our household: and I know it is much easier when you and your partner earn or bring home the same amount of money.
 I shall try to suggest a variation for when this is not the situation.

 How does this work?